Uninstalling Packages With Apt Package Manager

 1. Using dpkg

-Obtaining a list of installed packages in Linux is beneficial for a variety of purposes, including tracking installed software and creating a backup of the system.
+Obtaining a list of installed packages in Linux is beneficial for various purposes, including tracking installed software and creating a backup of the system.
 Thankfully, there are several methods to complete this task.

 The dpkg command, which is a package manager for Debian-based systems, is a common method.
 By executing the following command in the terminal, a catalog of all installed packages can be obtained: